Zenobia Wreck Diving

 For deep and technical divers there are a range of dives on the outside to further explore what the Zenobia has to offer towards the seabed, and many penetration dives deeper into the decks and bowels of the wreck.
 The 3 lorry decks are full of cargo, each one different to the other and from all corners of Europe, Arabia and Africa.
 Dives are also made to the Captain's quarters, launderette, deeper into the accommodation and the engine room.

-With the depth of the wreck sitting in 42 metres of water and up to 16 metres at her shallowest she is at the perfect depths for a whole range of diving and experience levels.
+With the depth of the wreck sitting in 42 metres of water and up to 16 metres at her absolute shallowest she is at the perfect depths for a whole range of diving and experience levels.
 The main shallowest areas are just over 18 metres so it's depths are more for Advanced divers and above or Ocean Divers and above.
 Open Water divers with recent and good experience can dive the Zenobia but they will have to keep slightly above the top of the wreck during their dives.